qarmin/czkawka/README.md

 Thanks also to all the people who create patches for this program, make it available on other systems, create videos, articles about it etc.

-Also I really appreciate work of people that create crates on which Czkawka is based and for that I try to report bugs to make it even better.
+Also, I really appreciate work of people that create crates on which Czkawka is based and for that I try to report bugs to make it even better.

 ## Donations
 If you are using the app, I would appreciate a donation for its further development, which can be done [here](https://github.com/sponsors/qarmin).